Lake Sammamish Watershed, Washington

 Kokanee salmon are historically native to the Lake Sammamish and Lake Washington watershed, and the Lake Sammamish kokanee population is one of only two populations native to the Puget Sound basin.
 The other is 90 miles away in Whatcom County.
 Adult kokanee have silvery sides and a blue back while living in Lake Sammamish, before they take on their reddish hues during the spawning run.
 If you catch one while fishing on Lake Sammamish, LET IT GO!

-These salmon spend their entire lives in Lake Sammamish and its streams - they do not go to the ocean like most other salmon.
+These salmon spend their entire lives in Lake Sammamish and its streams - they do not go to the ocean like most other salmon do.
 The health of this kokanee population has declined dramatically in recent decades, so these fish are in danger of extinction if no action is taken in the watershed to help them recover.
 Some of these fish will be taken to the Issaquah Salmon Hatchery as part of a program initiated in 2007 by the Lake Sammamish Kokanee Work Group.
-This program produces kokanee that are released in their home streams in the spring, to help prevent the extinction of these native kokanee and improve the health of the population so it eventually supports a renewed kokanee fishery on the lake.
-This program has successfully raised and released young kokanee for seven consecutive years and is anticipated to continue into the early 2020s.
+This program produces kokanee that are released in their home streams or the lake in the spring or fall.

 Map of Lake Sammamish, tributary streams and Ebright Creek

 For more information about the Kokanee Cam, please contact David St. John, government relations administrator, DNRP Water Policy Unit.

 - Sammamish Urban Wildlife Refuge Partnership